adelowo/portfolio/_posts/2015-12-16-build-a-mvc-framework-with-AuraPHP-and-Twig.md

 This is a simple example as it represents a :

 * `GET` request to the `/` route.
 The action and method param are what we actually need in order to present a little attractive something to our users.
-In order to achieve this, we would employ Twig since we are all about seperating the pieces of our application .
+In order to achieve this, we would employ Twig since we are all about separating the pieces of our application .

 * `POST` request to the `/submit` route.